Dave-team/Knowledge-base/Mindfullness.md

 **Breathing spaces**
 - Regularly taking a pause from what we're doing and tune into our breathing, our senses, our moods how our bodies feel.
+- Fundamentally, we ask ourselves 3 questions:
+  - What do you feel in your body?
+  - What’s going on in your mind?
+  - What’s your emotional state like?
 - This allows us then to take much more conscious decisions around what we want to do next - it's important to take this pause rather than just continueing where we left off.
 This need not be productive in a business sense, or even in a personal sense, but should be something that just feels right and appropriate.
 It should not be impulsive or habitual but, rather, an activity that will actively enhance your life.
 Often, the best course of action is nothing and let things take care of themselves.
 - Three options as to taking next steps:
   - Doing something pleasurable.
 Over time, we can stop to enjoy things as we're too occupied being busy.
 Instead, we want to try things we believe we might enjoy to activate these neurons again.
 E.g. a bath, a snack, a nice drink, a conversation with a friend, a walk, a hobby, reading, movies, music, excercise etc. Don't wait until you feel like doing these things, do them anyway - the action is a meditation in itself, an opportunity for learning and exploring our reactions and responses.
 Reclaim your life.